tdulcet/Distributed-Computing-Scripts/README.md

 ### PrimeNet

 Automatically gets assignments, reports assignment results and optionally progress to PrimeNet for the GpuOwl, CUDALucas and Mlucas GIMPS programs.
 Supports both Python 2 and 3 and Windows, macOS and Linux.
 Requires the [Requests library](https://requests.readthedocs.io/en/master/), which is included with many Python 3 installations.
 The script will automatically install Requests on first run if it is not already installed.
+GIMPS [discontinued first time LL assignments](https://mersenneforum.org/showthread.php?t=26682) in April 2020, although the script [still supports them](https://mersenneforum.org/showthread.php?p=575260#post575260) for users of CUDALucas or with limited disk space.
 Our [GpuOwl](#gpuowl), [CUDALucas](#cudalucas) and [Mlucas](#mlucas) Linux scripts automatically download, setup and run this.
-Adapted from the PrimeNet Python script from [Mlucas](https://www.mersenneforum.org/mayer/README.html#download2) by Loïc Le Loarer and Ernst W. Mayer, which itself was adapted from primetools by [Mark Rose](https://github.com/MarkRose/primetools) and [teknohog](https://github.com/teknohog/primetools).
+Adapted from the PrimeNet Python script from [Mlucas](https://www.mersenneforum.org/mayer/README.html#download2) by [Loïc Le Loarer](https://github.com/llloic11/primenet) and Ernst W. Mayer, which itself was adapted from primetools by [Mark Rose](https://github.com/MarkRose/primetools) and [teknohog](https://github.com/teknohog/primetools).

 #### Usage